sn1p3r46/AkioProject/README.md

 	- UML Class-Diagram (leaf nodes of Goal Diagram)

+## Why we did not make use of Use-Case Diagrams?

+	The Use-Case diagrams are useful to haev a clear idea of what the stakeholders can do within the system.
+However, we already had a clear picture of this from the goal model and from the requirements organised by stakeholder.
+	We opted for the class diagram instead, since it gave us a better overview of how the different pieces of the system connected.

 ## Requirements Revision and Pre-Validation:

 	After the Goal Oriented Analysis we decided to continue